dendronhq/dendron-site/vault/dendron.topic.cli.md

 ---
 id: 23a1b942-99af-45c8-8116-4f4bb7dccd21
-title: Cli
+title: 'TODO: turn into alias'
 desc: ''
 updated: 1608485512283
 created: 1600033791071
 stub: false
 nav_exclude: true
 ---

-# TODO: turn into alias

 # CLI

 Dendron has a cli that you can install separate from the Dendron plugin.
 You can use it to run a subset of features that you can find inside Dendron.